johnmyleswhite/Volcanito.jl/docs/expressions.md

     to rows passed as individual variables.
 * vector_form: The expression rewritten into a function that can be applied to columns passed as individual variables.
-* explicit_alias: Did `raw_form` contain the alias or was the alias constructed as part of the `Expression` constructor?